Want to know if your website is working for you? Request a website review from Duct Tape Marketing.

 Must have homepage elements

 It’s time for the moment you’ve been waiting for: must have homepage elements.
 The homepage is often a prospect’s first impression of your website.
 To get the most out of their visit, consider implementing the homepage elements below.
+(Of course, different types of businesses may need a few different elements – here’s our post on must-have elements for Professional Services firms.)

 1. A promise